Kirshach/react-theme-toggle/README.md

 # react-theme-toggle

-A simple React component to toggle between light, dark, and system-preferred color schemes.
+A headless customizable React component to toggle between light, dark, and system-preferred color schemes.

-See [StackBlitz Example](https://react-ts-b1qbua.stackblitz.io) to observe the component in the wild
+See [StackBlitz Example](https://react-ts-b1qbua.stackblitz.io) to see the component in action

 ## Features